krishpranav/pranaOS-old/Base/usr/share/man/man1/Playground.md

 ## Description

-Playground facilitates development of graphical user interfaces (GUI) for Serenity applications using GUI Markup Language (GML) to compose a layout for GUI widgets and set widget attributes.
+Playground facilitates development of graphical user interfaces (GUI) for pranaos applications using GUI Markup Language (GML) to compose a layout for GUI widgets and set widget attributes.

 The specified widgets are automatically rendered in a live preview